nuuuwan/news_lk3_data/README.md

 The re-launch at Singhagiri Showroom, T.B Jayah Mawatha, Colombo 10 was attended by Directors Nasser Majeed, Chathurika De Silva and Anusha Marasinghe as well as CEO Lasantha Alwis.

 Singhagiri always strives to build lifelong relationships with its customers by providing an unmatched user experience and the best after-sales services.
-With over 10 years of experience in the consumer electronics industry and e-commerce, Singhagiri is at the forefront of offering its consumers a wide range of top-quality international brands alongside SGL local brands through retail, plaza showrooms, and island-wide dealers.
+With over 52 years of experience in the consumer durables industry and over 10 years in e-commerce, Singhagiri is at the forefront of offering its consumers a wide range of top-quality international brands alongside SGL local brands through retail, plaza showrooms, and countrywide dealers

 ...